Wistory/react-native-wistory/README.md

 ## iOS

+**Note**: Framework compiled with Swift 5.3.
+XCode 12 is required to use sdk.

 - Target iOS 11.
 Update in Podfile (`platform :ios, '11.0'`) and XCode (General -> Deployment Info -> Target)

 - Insert into `Podfile`: